hayley-leblanc/linux/README.md

 TODO: come up with a nice name for it :)

 ## VM setup
 Easiest way to run this right now is to create a big VM and do everything inside it.
-Building the Linux kernel requires a lot of space - my first VM grew to 70GB.
+Building the Linux kernel requires a lot of space; 70GB seems safe.
+50GB works but can run out of space on kernel rebuilds (which can be fixed by running `make clean` but that is annoying).

 TODO: figure out what the minimum size is

 TODO: create a script for this

 1. Create the VM image: `qemu-img create -f qcow2 <image name> <size>`.